isoraqathedh/bocproc/README.md

   Names a list of tags understood by their short names in the config file.
   Ensures that the `Subject` metadata field on the file is set to those values.
   Existing metadata might be overwritten.
+* `(:TUMBLR TUMBLR-P)`
+  Determines whether or not this particular image should be posted to Tumblr.
+  Tumblr-p should be either T (for posting) or NIL (for not-posting).
+  In the future this may accept other symbols that allow for the creation of photo sets.

+  If this option is enabled,
+  additionally dump the URLs that the copies live in to a file indicated by the config option `:dump-file` in a special (idiosyncratic) format.

 Example: